CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/receiver-filter.md

 ### Condition Filter

-Filter data based on the test identifiers using FHIR expressions.
-A receiver expecting flu results should only accept tests for flu.
-If the message contains multiple observations, some that pass the condition filter and others that do not, the condition filter will pass if any bundle observations are of interest to the receiver.

 Filter messages based on Observation resources using FHIR expressions.
 When the receiver expects flu results, only flu results should be routed to them.
 If a message contains multiple observations, some of which pass the condition filter and others that do not, the condition filter will pass if any observations in the bundle are of interest to the receiver.
 For more detailed information on the condition-to-code mapping, please see the [Proposal for Code to Condition Mapping](https://github.com/CDCgov/prime-reportstream/blob/main/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md)